-In subsequent chapters we shall consider norms for vectors other than the two-norm.
-However, for the remainder of this chapter all vector norms are the two-norm.
+In later chapters we shall consider vector norms other than the twonorm.
+However, for the remainder of this chapter, the only vector norm we shall consider is the two-norm.

 The spaces \mathbb{R}^N and \mathbb{C}^N , along with their dot products, are examples of a finite-dimensional Hilbert space.